C-Basco/C-Basco/README.md

 ### Hi there, I'm Constance Basco 👋

-I'm a self taught data enthusiest who is trying to grow their data analytical skills.
-I have a interest in data analytics but enjoy all tings data such as learning about
+I am a software engineer who is continously learning and growing.
+Here on my github you will see different projects ranging from data analytics to machine learning and of course my main skill pathway... software engineering.
-Machine Learning and building ML models and running perdictive analysis.

 When I'm not learning and working I enjoy:

-- :video_game: Playing Video Games (trying to beat Elden Ring)
+- :video_game: Playing Video Games (Trying to get through the souls games)
 - :clapper: Video Editing
 - :books: Reading